 - 2. Lower rear stabilizers (if equipped) or place blocking under rear of trailer so the weight of the cargo does not raise the front of the trailer during loading. - 3.
-Remove ramps from storage position and secure to rear of trailer.
-Adjust ramp position to align with equipment tires or tracks. - 4.
-Load the cargo on trailer with approximately 60% of the cargo in the front half of the trailer. - Secure the load to the trailer using appropriate straps, chains and tensioning devices.Refer to www.fmcsa.dot.gov for regulations regarding cargo securement rules. - 6.
+Remove ramps from storage position and adjust ramp position to align with equipment tires or tracks. - 4.
+Load the cargo on trailer with approximately 60% of the cargo load weight should be ahead of the center of the axle or axle group. - 5.
+Secure the load to the trailer using appropriate straps, chains and tensioning devices.
+Refer to www.fmcsa.dot.gov for regulations regarding cargo securement rules. - 6.
 Remove ramps and place in storage position. - 7.
 Secure ramps to trailer. - 8.
 Raise rear stabilizers (if equipped) or remove blocking under rear of trailer.